-CISER is also Cornell’s home for secure data services.
-From the Cornell Restricted Access Data Center (CRADC) to the Federal Statistical Research Data Center (FSRDC), CISER is the place to turn when you need to work with sensitive data.
+The Center is Cornell’s home for secure data services.
+From the Cornell Restricted Access Data Center (CRADC) to the Federal Statistical Research Data Center (FSRDC), CCSS is the place to turn when you need to work with sensitive data.
 Get in touch with CRADC if you are interested in learning more about the data.

 The Cornell Restricted Access Data Center (CRADC) provides customized secure computing environments for working with restricted research data, meeting the individual requirements of each data provider.
 The majority of restricted access data can be remotely accessed using the CRADC computing environment, which securely houses a vast range of restricted and confidential data.
 The CRADC operates completely behind its own firewall with its own private domain.
 The Secure Standalone Enclave is used for restricted data that must be contained within a closed, non-networked environment with no printing or data transfer abilities, in a locked room.

 The Cornell FSRDC is one of 30 Federal Statistical Research Data Centers, part of a network managed by the U.S. Census Bureau.
 Researchers with approved projects are able to access confidential internal use files from various federal statistical agencies including the Census Bureau, Bureau of Labor Statistics, and the National Center for Health Statistics.
 For a more complete listing of data available at the FSRDC, see their website.